 Castle Hill, Pest Town, and Gellert Hill

 With its views of Budapest, this is the perfect place to start your tour of the city.

 Fisherman’s Bastion was built between 1895 and 1902.
 Its seven pointy towers represent the seven Magyar chieftains who led their tribes to this area and established the country of Hungary.

-From Fisherman’s Bastion, you have one of the best views of Budapest, if not all of Europe.
+From Fisherman’s Bastion, you have one of the best views of Budapest.